dave/dst/README.md

 See [this golang issue](https://github.com/golang/go/issues/20744) for more information.

-Consider this example where we want to reverse the order of the two declarations.
+Consider this example where we want to reverse the order of the two statements.
 As you can see the comments don't remain attached to the correct nodes:

 ```go